ThomasBittner1/KangarooDocumentation/docs/body/poseEditor1.md

 ![Alt text](../images/poseEditor_coneSolution.gif)

 !!! warning "Watch Out"
-    When you do a cone pose or mayaPose on the upper arm, make sure to set the spine end joint as the JointParent!
+    When you do a cone pose or spherical on the upper arm, make sure to set the spine end joint as the JointParent!
 Otherwise you'll hit issues when the clavicle moves around:
     ![Alt text](../images/poseEditor_coneSpineAsParent.jpg)

 ### Upleg
 This is a very specialized one just for upper leg rotating upwards like in a sitting pose.
-While you could also do that with *Cone* or *MayaPose*, this one is a more special engineered for the uplegs going up.
+While you could also do that with *Cone* or *Spherical*, this one is a more special engineered for the uplegs going up.
 It has a few options such as fading out as the legs rotate outwards.
 And you can even control if and how much it should fade out when the leg rotates inwards.